KavehAlim/KavehAlim.github.io/_pages/about.md

 I have worked on:
 - Neural Networks' Training and Inference Acceleration
 - Communication Channels in the Presence of Myopic Adversaries.
-- Privacy and Communication Chalenges in Federated Learning.
+- Privacy and Communication Challenges in Federated Learning.

 News
 ======